-This word is commonly used for students; teachers will use learning tools in classroom to teach kids who have attention issues.
+This word is commonly used for students; teachers will use learning tools in the classroom to teach kids who have attention issues.
 Even though it is one of the terms that a teacher uses each and every day, it is also common in marketing management.

 In this new era of online business, it is really hard to get great exposure for your blog.

-You might have good ideas, free products or best service within your industry, it will still require a lot of time to be noticed by the community and to boost the sales on your website.
-If you truly wish to create a contact with potential clients, you need to grab their attention.
+You might have good ideas, free products or the best service within your industry, but it will still require a lot of time to be noticed by the community and to boost the sales on your website.
+If you truly wish to create contact with potential clients, you need to grab their attention.